HL7/smart-app-launch/input/pages/backend-services.md

 ### Access FHIR API

-With a valid access token, the app can access protected EHR data by issuing a FHIR API call to the FHIR endpoint on the EHR's resource server.
+With a valid access token, the app can access protected FHIR data by issuing a FHIR API call to the FHIR endpoint on the FHIR resource server.

 #### Request